-- Allied Health 021
+- ALD HTH 021, 100

-- Counseling 004 & 017
+- COUNSEL 004, 017

-- Education 006
+- EDUC 006

-- English as a Second Language (all courses except E.S.L.
-008, E.S.L.
-010 & E.S.L.
-100)
+- E.S.L. (all courses except E.S.L.
+008, 010, and 100)

-- Learning Skills (all courses)

-- Nursing 056
+- NRS-HCA 056

-- Pharmacy Technician 034
+- PHRMCTK 034

-GRADES & GRADE CHANGES (LACCD BR 6703)
+GRADES & GRADE CHANGES (AP 4231)

+Changing Grades

-The instructor of the course shall determine the grade to be awarded to each student.
+The Instructor of Record for the course shall determine the grade to be awarded to each student.

 The determination of the student's grade by the instructor is final in the absence of mistake, fraud, bad faith, or incompetency.

-For purposes of this section, "mistake" may include, but is not limited to, clerical errors made by an instructor in calculating a student's grade.
-The removal or change of an incorrect grade from a student's record shall only be done upon authorization by the Instructor of Record of the course, or upon authorization by the College President upon the conclusion of the grade grievance process.
+For purposes of this section, "mistake" may include, but is not limited to, clerical errors and errors made by an instructor in calculating a student's grade.

+"Fraud" may include, but is not limited to, inaccurate recording or change of a grade by any person who gains access to grade records without authorization.

+The removal or change of an incorrect grade from a student's record shall only be done pursuant to Education Code Section 76232 or by an alternative method that ensures that each student shall be afforded an objective and reasonable review of the requested grade change.

+If the District's grade change process requires that a student first request a grade change from the instructor, provisions shall be made to allow another faculty member to substitute for the instructor if the student has filed a discrimination complaint, if the instructor is not available or where the District determines that it is possible that there may have been gross misconduct by the original instructor.